builtbybrayne/multibimap/README.md

 ## WARNINGS

-### Efficiency

-This has not been benchmarked, so I make no claims for efficiency.
-Feel free to have a go though and let me know.

 ### Unexpected Values

-This has not been tested for unexpected key or value arguments. e.g. passing in `undefined`, `null`, `NaN` etc will likely give strange behaviour.
-The underlying code uses a mirrored pair of es6 `Map` objects, so the behaviour will be as expected with them.
+This has not been tested for key or value arguments that could lead to unspecified behaviour. e.g. passing in `undefined`, `null`, `NaN` etc will likely give strange behaviour.
+The underlying code uses a mirrored pair of es6 `Map` objects, so the behaviour will be as expected with them (and remember that keys and values in multibimap terminology are each treated as both keys and values in es6 Map terminology.

+### Efficiency and Performance

+This has not been benchmarked, so I make no efficiency or performance claims.
+I am open to suggestions for optimisations.